ueberdosis/tiptap/docs/src/docPages/guide/node-views.md

 Depending on what you would like to build, node views work a little bit different and can have their verify specific capabilities, but also pitfalls.
 The main question is: How should your custom node look like?

 ### Editable text
-Yes, node views can have editable text, just like regular node.
+Yes, node views can have editable text, just like a regular node.
 That’s simple.
 The cursor will exactly behave like you would expect it from a regular node.
 Existing commands work very well with those nodes.

 ```html
 <div class="Prosemirror" contenteditable="true">